World War I: German government surrenders

 Ferdinand Foch (second from right) pictured outside the carriage in Compiègne after agreeing to the armistice that ended the war there.

-With the military faltering and with widespread loss of confidence in the kaiser, Germany moved towards surrender.
+With the military faltering and with widespread loss of confidence in Wilhelm II, Germany moved towards surrender.
 Prince Maximilian of Baden took charge on 3 October as Chancellor of Germany.
 Negotiations with President Wilson began immediately, in the hope that he would offer better terms than the British and French.
 Wilson demanded a constitutional monarchy and parliamentary control over the German military.

 The German Revolution of 1918–1919 began at the end of October 1918.
 Units of the German Navy refused to set sail for a large-scale operation in a war they believed to be as good as lost.
 The sailors' revolt, which then ensued in the naval ports of Wilhelmshaven and Kiel, spread across the whole country within days and led to the proclamation of a republic on 9 November 1918, shortly thereafter to the abdication of Wilhelm II, and German surrender.

 Aftermath

-In the aftermath of the war, the German, Austro-Hungarian, Ottoman, and Russian empires disappeared.
+In the aftermath of the war, the German, Austro-Hungarian, Ottoman, and Russian empires had disappeared.
 (Note: Unlike the others, the successor state to the Russian Empire, the Union of Soviet Socialist Republics, retained similar external borders, via retaining or quickly recovering lost territories.)
 Numerous nations regained their former independence, and new ones were created.
 Four dynasties fell as a result of the war: the Romanovs, the Hohenzollerns, the Habsburgs, and the Ottomans.
 Belgium and Serbia were badly damaged, as was France, with 1.4 million soldiers dead, not counting other casualties.
 Germany and Russia were similarly affected.